-- Keyfactor Universal Orchestrator The Keyfactor Universal Orchestrator replaces the Keyfactor Windows Orchestrator and runs on both Windows or Linux servers.
-It can be used to: - Interact with Windows servers (a.k.a.
-IIS certificate stores) to provide certificate management (installations on Windows only). - ° Interact with FTP capable devices to provide certificate management. - ° Run SSL discovery and monitoring tasks. - Manage synchronization of certificate authorities in remote forests (installations on Windows only). - ° Collect logs from the orchestrator for central review. - Run custom jobs to provide certificate management capabilities on a variety of platforms and devices. - Run custom jobs to execute tasks outside the standard list of certificate management functions.
+- Keyfactor Universal Orchestrator The Keyfactor Universal Orchestrator runs on Windows Servers, Linux servers, and in Linux containers.
+It can be used to: - Run SSL discovery and monitoring tasks. - Manage synchronization of certificate authorities in remote forests (installations on Windows only). - ° Collect logs from the orchestrator for central review (full server installations only). - Run custom jobs to provide certificate management capabilities on a variety of platforms and devices. - Run custom jobs to execute tasks outside the standard list of certificate management functions.
 This powerful feature can execute just about any job that requires processing on the orchestrator and submitting data back to Keyfactor Command.